 If you have 3rd party modules installed, confirm that they are compatible with the ProcessWire version you are upgrading to.
 If you cannot confirm compatibility, uninstall the 3rd party modules before upgrading, when possible.
 You can attempt to re-install them after upgrading.
 If uninstalling is inconvenient, just be sure you have the ability to revert if for some reason one of your modules does not like the upgrade.
-Modules that are compatible with ProcessWire 2.4-2.7 are generally going to also be compatible with 3.0 with a few exceptions.

 After replacing the /wire/ directory (and the other two files if needed), hit reload in your browser, anywhere in the ProcessWire admin.
 You should see messages at the top of your screen about updates that were applied.
 Depending on which version you are upgrading from, you might also see error messages–this is normal.
 Keep hitting reload in your browser until you no longer see any upgrade related messages (up to 5 reloads may be necessary).

 Renaming is an alternative to deleting, which gives you a quicker path to revert should you want to.
 For example, you might rename your /wire/ directory to be /.wire-2.7.2/ with ".wire" rather than "wire" to ensure the directory is hidden, and the 2.7.2 indicating the version that it was.
 Once your upgrade is safely in place, you could delete that .wire-2.7.2 directory (or keep it around).
 If you keep old version dirs/files in place, make sure they are not http accessible.
 This is typically done by preceding the directory with a period to make it hidden.